 PRO Advance

-Performance Rights Organizations (PROs), like ASCAP, BMI, or SESAC, collect and distribute performance royalties from creatives registered with them.
-While advances from PROs may not be considered as common, they still happen and work similarly to label and publishing advances where an artist will not begin to collect earned money from their royalties until they are recouped on the advance.
+Performance Rights Organizations (PROs), like ASCAP, BMI, SESAC, or PRS collect and distribute performance royalties from creatives registered with them.
+While advances from PROs may not be considered as common, they still happen and work similarly to distributor and publishing advances where an artist will not begin to collect earned money from their royalties until they are recouped on the advance.

 Royalty Advance

-A royalty advance, otherwise known as royalty financing, can be done independent of a publisher or label, depending on the agreement.
+A royalty advance, otherwise known as royalty financing, can be done independently of ALL of these relationships.
+A creative can be signed or unsigned, recouped or unrecouped.
 Royalty advances work by analyzing a creative’s royalty statements and forecasting how they will perform in the future.
 The sum of the advance is derived from that analysis.
 Royalty financing that does not attach to the underlying copyright and is for a fixed dollar amount for a fixed period of time provides an excellent option for creatives to access cash quickly without losing their creative freedoms.

 Sound Royalties provides royalty advances without taking ownership of copyright.
 We also allow for ongoing royalty cash flow, giving creatives the added benefit of working capital during the term of their advance; not 100% recoupment.
 Sound Royalties will run a complimentary analysis on most types of royalty streams: mechanical royalties, performance royalties, digital royalties, sync, publishing, and more.

 If you are earning more than $5,000 in annual royalties, contact Sound Royalties today to inquire about our funding services.
-Call us at 844-ALL-MUSIC or fill out the info form below, and someone will get back to you within the next business day.
+Call us at 844-ALL-MUSIC or fill out this form, and someone will get back to you within the next business day.